mFACE: Multilingual Summarization with Factual Consistency Evaluation: Experimental Setup

 \section{Experimental Setup}

-Our study focuses on the recently introduced multilingual summarization dataset (XLSum, \citeauthor{hasan-etal-2021-xl}; \citeyear{hasan-etal-2021-xl}) which extends techniques from the English-only XSum dataset \cite{narayan-etal-2018-dont} to construct a large-scale multilingual dataset comprising 1 million professionally annotated article-summary pairs from BBC, covering 45 languages.
+We focus on XLSum \cite{hasan-etal-2021-xl}, a recently introduced summarization dataset.
+XLSum extends to multiple languages the methodology put forward in \citet{narayan-etal-2018-dont} for the creation of the English-only XSum; it contains 1~million BBC article-summary pairs covering 45~languages.